This information will help you maintain your nutrition after your bowel surgery.

 Normal Bowel Function

-Your bowels consist of the small and large intestines.
-Your small intestine absorbs foods and fluids.
+Your bowels consist of the small intestine and the large intestine (colon).
+Your small intestine absorbs foods and liquids.
 It is about 15 to 20 feet long and is divided into 3 sections called the duodenum, the jejunum, and the ileum.
 Each section has a specific role in how your body digests and absorbs nutrients.
-The large intestine (colon) is about 5 feet long.
+Your colon is about 5 feet long.
 It helps your body absorb minerals and water.

 Short Bowel Syndrome